gm3g11/MyCV/index.md

 # 📚 Work and Internship Experience

-Senior Software Engineer and Team Leader, Mentor Graphics Co., Ltd, Shenzhen Office 04/2016 - 11/2019
+Senior Software Engineer and Team Leader,
+Mentor Graphics Co., Ltd, Shenzhen Office
+04/2016 - 11/2019
 Mentor, a Siemens business, a leader in electronic design automation to enable companies to develop electronic products faster and more cost-effectively.
-- Ledtheprojectofprovidinghigh-performancesystemverificationsolutionsfortheworld’sfirstcommercial5Gchipsetdesigned by Huawei Technologies Co., Ltd
+- Led the project of providing high-performance system verificationsolutions for the world’s first commercial 5G chipset
-- OptimizedHuawei’stestingcodebytransformingsequentialexecutiontoparallelexecution,reducingruntimefrom45minutes to less than 8 minutes
+- Optimized testing code by transforming sequential execution to parallel execution,reducing runtime from 45 minutes to less than 8 minutes
-- Promotedthecompany’snewlicensedtechnology(VeloceCoverageApp)forcodecoverage;gavepresentationsontheannual technical forum at the Silicon Valley Headquarter and took charge of the training programming for Huawei
+- Promoted the company’s new licensed technology(VeloceCoverageApp) for codecoverage; gave presentations on the annual technical forum at the Silicon Valley Headquarter and took charge of the training programming for Huawei
 - Liaised between the Shenzhen office and the headquarters in Silicon Valley and Europe; traveled to Fremont as a technical support representative and guest speaker

-ASIC Design Engineer, Spreadtrum Communications Co., LTD, Shanghai Office 01/2015-04/2016
+ASIC Design Engineer,
+Spreadtrum Communications Co., LTD, Shanghai Office 01/2015-04/2016
 - Built-up and maintained module-level and chip-level emulation environment; leveraged popular simulation acceleration technology (like Palladium or Protium prototyping) in building a modularized and scalable simulation platform
-- Developed an emulation resource allocation program in Python to facilitate resource management, resulted in a 20% increase in device utilization rate; developed a Desktop GUI application to help engineers from the project team to use specific commands of our systems conveniently, freed our engineers from answering basic questions repeatedly New Product Introduction (NPI) Engineer, Freescale Semiconductor, Inc., Shanghai Office 01/2013-01/2015
+- Developed an emulation resource allocation program in Python to facilitate resource management, resulted in a 20% increase in device utilization rate; developed a Desktop GUI application to help engineers from the project team to use specific commands of our systems conveniently, freed our engineers from answering basic questions repeatedly

+New Product Introduction (NPI) Engineer, Freescale Semiconductor, Inc., Shanghai Office 01/2013-01/2015
 - Responsible for product line management, new package assembly design, and packaging process optimization
 - Handled wafer mapping process; improved die bond machine capacity by 14.8% (from 3k to 3.45 die/hour)